 - Whether a distribution company’s commercial agency contract provided for a valid contractual lien over the principal’s goods upon termination.

-Lloyd is currently instructed as junior counsel to David McIlroy on 3 group actions arising from failed developments in Liverpool and Manchester.
+Lloyd is currently instructed as junior counsel together with David McIlroy on 3 group actions arising from failed developments in Liverpool and Manchester.

 Recent issues Lloyd has addressed include: